 The downside of this approach is that full-week absences may result in workflow problems, coverage issues, or other problems created by the unavailability of exempt employees.
 From the employees’ point of view, it is more difficult to adjust their personal budgets when there is no pay for a full week.
 However, full week absences make it more likely to receive unemployment benefits, if eligible.

-Many employers prefer to have employees work fewer hours each week and pay them less.
-The FLSA does not permit employers to reduce the pay of exempt employees in exchange for working fewer hours.
-An employer who elects to have exempt employees work four days instead of five per week cannot simply pay them 80 percent of their salaries for these weeks.
-Any change in exempt employees’ salaries must be “permanent.”
-Short-term changes can endanger the employees’ exempt status.
+Some employers prefer to have employees work fewer hours each week and pay them less.
+The FLSA generally does not permit employers to temporarily reduce the pay of exempt employees in exchange for working fewer hours.
+An employer who elects to have exempt employees temporarily work four days instead of five per week cannot simply pay them 80 percent of their salaries for these weeks.
+Short-term changes can endanger the employees’ exempt status, and place the employer at risk of a wage and hour violation/claim.
 For example, reducing hours (and salaries) over the summer is not acceptable because the salary change is not permanent.

 The FLSA permits exempt employees to take voluntary time off without pay.
 Employers may reduce the salary of an exempt employee who takes voluntary time off.
 However, this unpaid time off must be truly voluntary and cannot be caused by employer business conditions or be the result of even subtle pressure to take time off.

 While employee furloughs are in many ways more beneficial to employers and employees, employers must be very careful to structure the furlough of exempt employees so that they do not endanger the exempt status of those employees.